J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Operators, uncertainties and symmetries.md

 - If the eigenvalue spectrum is continuous, they can only be normalised via the _Dirac Delta Function_:
 $$\braket{x|y}=\delta(x-y)$$

-# The position and momentum operators
+# 1D position and momentum operators
 - For all operators, the matrix elements in their eigenbasis is trivial:
 $$\braket{x|\hat{X}|x'}=x\,\delta(x-x') \;\;\;\; \braket{p|\hat{P}|p'}=p\,\delta(p-p')$$
 - The "origin" of the momentum operator is the _Hermitian version of the differential operator_ in the position basis: